leklab/mt_structural_rna/README.md

     - dl = dotted lines
   - Base
   - Coordinates
-- (appended tsv files)[tsv/tsv_appended]: input of mt-tRNA or mt-rRNA containing the information from unappended tsv files and the genomic coordinates that correspond to each base for each gene
+- (appended tsv files)[https://github.com/leklab/mt_structural_rna/tree/master/tsv/tsv_appended]: input of mt-tRNA or mt-rRNA containing the information from unappended tsv files and the genomic coordinates that correspond to each base for each gene
-- (svg files)[svg]: output of the tsv files for each gene
+- (svg files)[https://github.com/leklab/mt_structural_rna/tree/master/svg]: output of the tsv files for each gene